adrienTchounkeu/bmat-report-isrcs/README.rst

 Limitations & Optimizations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Even though my code is solving the problem, i have some performance and resources used issues.
+Even though my code is solving the problem, I have some performance and resources used issues.
-To optimize my solution, i think
+To optimize my solution, I think

 * implement parallelization : optimization of read CSV files
 * resizing DataFrames before huge memory cost computations
 * manually freeing up the memory of unused ongoing DataFrames

-Real life Adaptation
+Real-life Adaptation
 ~~~~~~~~~~~~~~~~~~~~

 Assuming that we have files coming from more than one country, streams count